benjamin22016/actividades_correccion/README.md

-# ejercicios-clase-0
+# actividades_correccion
-test repository for try outs and exercises of class cero
+test repository for try outs and exercises of class